craftercms/docs/source/.new-ia/by-role/developer/working-with-crafter-studios-api.rst

 #. **Get a list of projects under management**

-   We'll get a list of sites the user is authorized to work with :ref:`newIa-crafter-studio-api-site-get-per-user`
+   We'll get a list of es the user is authorized to work with :ref:`newIa-crafter-studio-api-site-get-per-user`

    .. code-block:: bash